Adam Hay - Photography Lecturer

 I grew up in Cornwall and attended school in the Truro area before completing a Foundation Degree in Photography and Digital Imaging and progressing onto a BA in Applied Media, for which I achieved First Class Honours at Truro College.
-Through the rewarding experiences I had supporting Further Education students during my degree, I chose to study for a PGCE in 2015 and have been teaching on Arts and Media courses at Penwith College since September 2016.
+Through the rewarding experiences I had supporting Further Education students during my degree, I chose to study for a PGCE in 2015 and taught on Arts and Media courses at Penwith College from September 2016.

 What inspired you to pursue a career in education?

-My role as a Photography Lecturer will involve developing the new photography department to ensure that all students have an outstanding experience, using first class equipment in a supportive and engaging environment.
+My role as a Photography Lecturer involves developing the new photography department ensuring that all students have an outstanding experience, using first class equipment in a supportive and engaging environment.

 Why do you think Cornwall needs Callywith College?

-Callywith College is essential to ensure that students in North and East Cornwall are able to access outstanding Further Education teaching and facilities in a convenient location.
+Callywith College is essential in ensuring that students in North and East Cornwall are able to access outstanding Further Education teaching and facilities in a convenient location.

-I am most looking forward to establishing the Photography department as an outstanding place to study, and making it an enjoyable and supportive environment for students to pursue a subject I am extremely passionate about teaching.
+I have enjoyed establishing the Photography department as an outstanding place to study, and making it an enjoyable and supportive environment for students to pursue a subject I am extremely passionate about teaching.

 When you’re not working, what is your favourite thing to do?